scannermobs/SurfacePress/README.md

 ### Some handy utilities built into `functions.php`

-#### FOUC-protection

-There is a tiny bit of js in `functions.php` which in a screen reader and index-friendly way hides the whole page until the main assets are loaded, thereby protecting against the dreaded Flash of Unstyled Content (FOUC).
+- FOUC-protection — a tiny bit of js in `functions.php` which in a screen reader and index-friendly way hides the whole page until the main assets are loaded, thereby protecting against the dreaded Flash of Unstyled Content (FOUC).

-#### ACF Options-ready

-ACF Options page is pre-setup via `functions.php`.
+- ACF Options pre-setup via `functions.php`.

-#### Comment title Customisation

-Includes the function to customise the title reply, defaults to 'What do you think about this?'.
+- Includes the function to customise the comment title reply, defaults to 'What do you think about this?'.

-#### Custom archive title

-Includes the function to customise the archive title, which is preserved in a screen reader=friendly way.
+- Includes the function to customise or remove the archive title prefix, which is preserved in a screen reader-friendly way to aid accessibility.

 ## Notes